Healthy Homes Assessment Silverstream

 What We Do

-As building inspectors, we take on all components involved in professional home Inspections.
-We’re here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects involved in specialist house inspects.
+We’re there to ensure you make the right decision when buying your next home.

-We are specialised in a range of services to ensure that you are completely updated on the condition of any property you could be looking to purchase or sell along with other services.
+We are specialised in a range of solutions to ensure that you are completely updated on the condition of any property that you might be looking to purchase or sell as well as additional services.

-We have a systematic method of conducting your home inspection and the latest in technology for software including digital photos imbedded into your Report, you can actually see any problems that might be found.
-Because of our detailed report, it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.
+With our systematic method of conducting your house inspection as well as the latest technology in software that incorporates digital images into the report, you are able to actually see any issues discovered.
+Through our detailed report, it’s easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports